r-hub/proposal/proposal.md

 will be on AWS, then it makes sense to use AWS workers for Windows as well.

+For windows, a daily build of R-devel is available from r-project.org and the windows workers just download this.

 New repositories:

 * `rhub-backend-azure` The Azure backend.